-But what is a Nevada Asset Protection Trust (DAPT)?
+But what is a Nevada Domestic Asset Protection Trust (DAPT)?
 It is a self-settled trust designed to protect assets from creditors.
 And it is one of the strongest ways to protect yourself and your assets.

-Typically, a DAPT involves Trustees.
+Typically, a DAPT involves two or more Trustees.

-So when a commercial real estate investment produces income, the Distribution Trustee can make distributions to anyone they want under the terms of the trust.
+In addition, the Trust involves a Distribution Trustee.
+As the title implies, this person distributes the money held in the trust.
 However, you (the property owner) cannot be both the Investment Trustee and the Distribution Trustee.
 An attorney or another individual in Nevada will manage the trust.
 Neither the Investment Trustee (you) or the Beneficiaries you name can distribute the assets in the Trust.